DL3DV-10K/Dataset/README.md

 # DL3DV-10K Dataset

-**DL3DV-10K is a dataset of real-world scene-level videos with scene annotations and camera parameters.**
+**DL3DV-10K is a dataset of real-world videos with scene annotations and camera parameters.**

 This repo helps you get ready to download all the DL3DV-10K dataset.